Nebraska Floods & Disaster Response

 Realtors Disaster Relief Effort: The Nebraska REALTORS® Association and the Home Buyer's Assistance Foundation have partnered with the REALTORS® Relief Foundation to help with mortgage payment assistance or rental cost due to displacement for up to $1000 for those affected by the Nebraska flood.
 More information and application on webpage.

 AFTER THE STORM– A Healing Book and Workbook for Children and Adults Whose Lives Have Been Affected by Severe Weather.
-FREE FOR FLOOD VICTIMS IN NEBRASKA AND IOWA.

 Nebraska Energy Office: Emergency Dollar and Energy Saving Loans & Weatherization Assistance for Low-Income Households